brycetolman54/dailydose/May15.md

 };
 # output is a, you get whatever the return value is
 ```
+- The arrow inherits the `this` pointer from the environment it is made (if it is made inside a function)

 ## Closures
 - This is a function and its surrounding state